EmmanuelCobian/icebreakers/README.md

-## About The Project
+## About Ice-Breakers

-**Challenge 2: Innovating our communities**
+**Track Challenge 2: Innovating our communities** \
+\
+**Description: Ice-Breakers is a multilingual emergency support app designed to protect and empower immigrant communities.
+Ice-Breakers connects you to trusted support instantly, with just one tap of a button**

 Many technologies fail to prioritize or protect the unique needs of immigrants and underrepresented communities.
 Ice-Breakers seeks to bridge this gap by offering a tailored emergency support system that is multilingual, intuitive, and built with love.

 Key features include:

 - A panic button that notifies relatives and local rapid response networks
-- Automatic translation of emergency messages
-- A multilingual Red Card feature for use in interactions with authorities
+- A multilingual Red Card feature for use in interactions when having an encounter with ICE
-- Contact information for immigration support nearby using user’s zip code
+- Contact information for immigration support nearby using the user’s zip code

 ### Built With